Saint Olav Ways - Norway

 Each leg of the Saint Olav Ways offers its own distinct character: along the Borgleden pilgrim trail, travellers follow a route through the southeastern part of Norway, starting from the Swedish border in Halden and continuing toward Oslo.
 Along the way, visitors encounter cultural monuments from the Iron Age and the Bronze Age and walk through wooden hills; the trail also provides opportunities to experience regional food traditions and local hospitality.

-Free hikes in Norway
+Hikes in Norway

 Hikes and events will be organised on 29-31 May 2026 along the Borgleden pilgrim trail.
 More information will be provided shortly.